Frequently Asked Questions

 Implement the Service: Define the business logic for handling the status update.

-It's critical to verify that incoming webhook requests actually originate from Plivo.
-Plivo provides signatures for this purpose (using X-Plivo-Signature-V3
+Verify that incoming webhook requests actually originate from Plivo.
+Plivo provides signatures for this purpose.

-Important: Plivo's V3 signature includes the full URL (scheme, host, path, query), the nonce, and the raw request body concatenated.
+Important: Plivo's V2 signature for SMS includes the full URL (scheme, host, path, query) and the raw request body concatenated.
 Ensure you reconstruct this correctly.
 Getting the raw body requires specific configuration in NestJS.

 Enable Raw Body Parsing: Modify